 The error ensembles are utilized to quantify the spatiotemporal behavior of coupled instabilities in Larson and Kirtman (2015b) and to supplement an expected noise-driven spread to actual real-time predictions in Larson and Kirtman (2015a).
-Here we take a dynamical approach to understand what drives the error growth and how it relates to previous ideas about the SPB.
+Here a dynamical approach is taken to understand what drives the error growth and how it is related to previous ideas about the SPB.
 The chapter is organized as follows.
 First, the coupled model and error ensembles are described in detail.
 The study next focuses on – 1) anomalous heat flux convergence terms to compare error growth with typical ENSO growth mechanisms, 2) physical mechanisms that trigger the instability, and 3) providing new insight on the SPB in coupled models.
 Finally, a summary and discussion conclude the presented work.

 6.3 Coupled Model and Error Ensembles